 Theft is a crime of dishonesty and involves taking the property of another person whilst not intending to give them it back.
 A person commits theft if they dishonestly take property belonging to another intending to permanently deprive them of it.

-Find out more about identity theft.
+Find out more about Identity Theft here.

 How can I protect myself?